Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-2B/README.md

     }
     ```

-1. Now, we want to execute the babel command from the command line.
-Recall, we could give the full path to node_modules, but this is made easier with the built in npm tool called `npx`.
-Issue these commands:
+1. Use browserify to bundle our files that are relate through module requires.
     ```
-    npx babel source.js -o source-compiled.js
+    browserify source.js -o es6bundle.js
-    npx babel printHobbies.js -o source-compiled.js
     ```

-1. Now use browserify again to create the bundle to be loaded in the browser.
+1. Now, we want to execute the babel command to turn this into ES5.
+Recall, we could give the full path to node_modules, but this is made easier with the built in npm tool called `npx`.
+Issue this command:
     ```
-    browserify source-compiled.js -o bundle.js
+    npx babel es6bundle.js -o bundle.js
     ```

 1. Reload the browser, you should now see output in the dev tools console for both Chrome and IE.